airshipit/hostconfig-operator/docs/Overview.md

 2. **Operator pod connecting to Kubernetes Nodes:**

     The kubernetes nodes should be annotated with secret name having the username and private key as part of the contents.
-2. **Operator pod connecting to Kubernetes Nodes:**

-    The kubernetes nodes should be annotated with secret name having the username and private key as part of the contents.

 git clone the hostconfig repository